-The GYA Press Brief is a monthly tip sheet for the news media that highlights selected meetings and news from the Global Young Academy, its members, and its strategic partners.
+The GYA Press Brief highlights selected news from the Global Young Academy, its members, and its strategic partners.

-Questions may be directed to GYA Press Officer James Curtiss at .
+Questions may be directed to the GYA Press Officer at .

 Scientists are cool!

-Clarissa Rios Rojas (Peru) has started an Instagram account with the aim of showing that scientists can also be cool, thereby encouraging more young people to follow scientists and get inspired to follow STEM careers.
-You can follow her here: instagram.com/clarissajaz/
+GYA member Clarissa Rios Rojas (Peru) has started an Instagram account with the aim of showing that scientists can also be cool, thereby encouraging more young people to follow scientists and get inspired to follow STEM careers.
+You can follow her here: instagram.com/being_a_scientist_is_cool

 NEWS FROM OUR MEMBERS